justinjabo250/Understanding-Microsoft-Excel-s-architecture-Project/README.md

   The use of Spreadsheets is endless.
 It is generally used with anything that contains numbers.
 Some of the common use of spreadsheets are:

-.
-Finance: Spreadsheets are used for organizing & to track financial data, such as account details, taxes, transactions, bills, budgeting, and etc.
+            - [Finance](#Finance): Spreadsheets are used for organizing & to track financial data, such as account details, taxes, transactions, bills, budgeting, and etc.
-.
-Forms: Form templates are created in a spreadsheet and used to manage surveys, timesheets, performance reviews, and other tasks.
+            - [Forms](#Forms): Form templates are created in a spreadsheet and used to manage surveys, timesheets, performance reviews, and other tasks.
-.
-School and colleges: Spreadsheets are most frequently used in schools, colleges and universities to handle student data, including grades and attendance.
+            - [School and colleges](#School and colleges): Spreadsheets are most frequently used in schools, colleges and universities to handle student data, including grades and attendance.
-.
-Lists: Furthermore, lists like grocery lists, to-do lists, contact details..., can be made using spreadsheets.
+            - [Lists](#Lists): Furthermore, lists like grocery lists, to-do lists, contact details..., can be made using spreadsheets.
-.
-Hotels: Hotels also employ and utilize spreadsheets to handle client data, including personal details, room numbers, check-in and check-out dates, etc.
+            - [Hotels](#Hotels): Hotels also employ and utilize spreadsheets to handle client data, including personal details, room numbers, check-in and check-out dates, etc.

 - [Components of Spreadsheets](#Components-of-Spreadsheets)